Explore Jobs

 1. How many websites use WordPress?

-Approximately 810 million websites use WordPress.
-WordPress websites make up an astonishing 43.1% of all websites on the internet.
-While this isn’t a majority, it’s a larger chunk than most other CMS combined.
+Approximately 810 million websites are built on WordPress.
+This means WordPress accounts for a remarkable 43.1% of all websites on the internet.
+While it doesn’t hold a majority, it represents a larger share than most other CMS platforms combined.

 2. What is WordPress’ market share?

-WordPress has a 64.2% market share among other CMS.
-Not only is this a majority, but it’s also a larger market share than the rest of the top ten CMS combined.
+WordPress has a 64.2% market share among CMS.
+This not only signifies a majority but is also greater than the collective market share of the other top ten CMS.

-For example, Shopify holds the #2 spot, with only a 6.2% market share.
-That’s roughly ten times less than WordPress.
+Shopify ranks second with only a 6.2% market share, roughly ten times less than WordPress.

 3. Is WordPress losing market share?